Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/topics/environment/creatures.md

 [Topics](../../topics.md) > Environment > Creatures

+# December 15th, 2020 Livestream
+* Q&A: Will there be new enemies? https://www.youtube.com/watch?v=mwN7mAZ2dbg

 # December 8th, 2020 Livestream
 * Q&A: Are there spiders in this build? https://www.youtube.com/watch?v=KKtqXo-Zzqo
 * Q&A: Do you know what caused the Lizard Doggos to be super-janky at the launch of FICS⁕MAS? https://www.youtube.com/watch?v=4M85D1XUDlU